From Sir Paul McCarney to Tom Cruise and Beyoncé, hoax celebrity death stories are - as Mark Twain wrote - greatly exaggerated.

 Tom Cruise (born 1962): The Mission Impossible star laughed when told in 2010 about reports of his death in a fatal plumbing accident.
 Cruise joked that he was actually appearing on camera as a hologram, then asked fans to get the message out.
 “I'm really alive.
 Did the internet get it wrong again?”

-Matt Damon (born 1970): Damon was amazed anyone took the news of his death seriously when a 2009 story appeared with text that sounded like the lyrics to The Fresh Prince of Bel-Air.
+Matt Damon (born 1970): The Jason Bourne actor was amazed anyone the news of his death seriously when a 2009 story appeared with text that sounded like the lyrics to The Fresh Prince of Bel-Air.
 His family took his passing in stride.
 “All my wife said was, ‘Well, that's weird’," Damon recalled.
 "Then she reminded me that the same thing had happened to George [Clooney] a few years ago.”

 George Clooney (born 1961): With mega-celebrity comes mega-death.
 But it seems The American star did not nose-dive in a private plane in Colorado or plunge to his death from a New Zealand cliff.
 That didn’t stop ‘George Clooney dies’ stories from going viral, however.
 The actor referred questions about his demise to Mark Twain.